World Refugee Day History

 The United Nations General Assembly designated World Refugee Day in December 2000.
 It is celebrated every June 20th, a day chosen in order to coincide with Africa's previously celebrated Refugee Day.

-In the News and Trending for World Refugee DayUpdated Statement by the Prime Minister on World Refugee Day
+In the News and Trending for World Refugee DayUpdated In pictures: 1,000 Dreams to mark World Refugee Day

 World Refugee Day Facts & Quotes